KamaleshSubramanian/madrasminigolf/replit.md

 # Overview

-This is a full-stack mini golf management system called "Madras Mini Golf" built with modern web technologies.
-The application provides a complete player experience for playing mini golf games and an administrative interface for managing pricing, sales analytics, and game data.
-The system handles player registration, game scoring, payment tracking, and provides detailed sales reporting with different time periods and visualizations.
+This is a full-stack mini golf management system called "Madras Mini Golf" built as a single deployable Node.js application.
+The Express backend serves the built React frontend as static files, creating a unified application that simplifies deployment and hosting.
+The system provides a complete player experience for playing mini golf games and an administrative interface for managing pricing, sales analytics, and game data.

 # User Preferences